Gesee-y/Cruise/src/ecs/README.md

   # my update
 ```

-* **Integrated event system**: Cruise ECS allowsq you to listen for events such as entity creation and more:
+* **Integrated event system**: Cruise ECS allows you to listen for events such as entity creation and more:

 ```nim
 world.events.onDenseComponentAdded do _: